kkc137/Neural_ODE_Practice/README.md

 3 Define Loss function

 4 Run K epochs and then estimate the best $`\lambda`$ to make it recover the original $`\lambda`$.

+5 When solve problems above, try more complicated equation systems with more parameters!